qdraw/starsky/starsky/starsky/readme_api.md

 - When there are no search results:  `"searchCount": 1` will be `0` and the `fileIndexItems` will be a empty array

 ## Remove cache
-When using cache is might sometimes useful to reset the cache.
+When using cache (`IMemoryCache`) is might sometimes useful to reset the cache.

 ### Expected `/starsky/api/removecache?f=/folder` response:
 - A 302 redirect to `?/folder` even if cache is disabled.